 Any group of neighbours can come together to form a neighbourhood watch or neighbours group.
 It can be very simple to do and doesn't cost anything to get started.

 The first step is to speak to your neighbours and find out if they are interested in starting a scheme.
-The more residents who want to get involved, the more successful a scheme will be, but not everyone in a street or neighbourhood needs to join.
+The more residents who want to get involved, the more successful a scheme will be.
+Not everyone in a street or neighbourhood needs to join.